facebook/watchman/website/docs/nodejs.md

   }
   if ('relative_path' in resp) {
-    // We will need to remember and adjust for relative_path console.log('watching project ', resp.watch, ' relative path to cwd is ',
+    // We will need to remember and adjust for relative_path console.log(
-      resp.relative_path);
+      'watching project ',
+      resp.watch,
+      ' relative path to cwd is ',
+      resp.relative_path,
+    );
   } else {
     console.log('watching ', resp.watch);
   }
 });
 ```

-If a field named `warning` is present in `resp`, the watchman service is trying
+If a field named `warning` is present in `resp`, the watchman service is
-to communicate an issue that the user should see and address.
-For example, if
+trying to communicate an issue that the user should see and address.
+For
-the system watch resources need adjustment, watchman will provide information
+example, if the system watch resources need adjustment, watchman will provide
-about this and how to remediate the issue.
-It is suggested that tools that
+information about this and how to remediate the issue.
+It is suggested that
-build on top of this library bubble the warning message up to the user.
+tools that build on top of this library bubble the warning message up to the
+user.

 ### client.end()

 Terminates the connection to the watchman service.
-Does not wait
+Does not wait for any
-for any queued commands to send.
+queued commands to send.

 ## Events